2023 Best Materials Engineering Schools

 Our analysis found Massachusetts Institute of Technology to be the best school for materials engineering students who want to pursue a degree in the United States.
 Located in the medium-sized city of Cambridge, MIT is a private not-for-profit school with a fairly large student population.

-Full Materials Engineering at Massachusetts Institute of Technology Report
+Read full report on Materials Engineering at Massachusetts Institute of Technology

-The excellent programs at Cornell University helped the school earn the #3 place on this year’s ranking of the best materials engineering schools in the United States.
-Cornell is a fairly large private not-for-profit school located in the city of Ithaca.
+A rank of #3 on this year’s list means Cornell University is a great place for materials engineering students.
+Cornell is a very large private not-for-profit school located in the city of Ithaca.

 After completing their degree, materials engineering graduates from Cornell carry an average student debtload of $15,500.